 Another thing I love about Viraltag is that it gives me options as far as where I get my content from.
 While I’ve recently come to truly appreciate the RSS feed function for finding posts from my favorite sites, it’s great to stumble across a new blog/article and share it with just a couple of clicks.
 As a result of this combination, I honestly feel like the quality of the content I share on my social accounts has improved in recent months.

 There’s no doubt in my mind that Viraltag has helped me up my social media game and allowed me to gain solid followers even as a new site.
-From the ability to schedule posts while surfing the web (do people still say that?) to automatically reposting my best content, the service has surely saved me a ton of time maintaining my accounts.
+From the ability to schedule posts while surfing the web (do people still say that?) to automatically reposting my best content on select platforms, the service has surely saved me a ton of time maintaining my accounts.
 Moreover, when I schedule content in Viraltag, I know they’ll look amazing on whatever platform I’ve selected to post them to.
 For those reasons and more, I personally and honestly recommend that small business owners, freelancers, and influencers invest in Viraltag for their social media marketing needs.